Festival Policies

 3. COVID-19 Safety Protocols

-1. Proof of vaccination is not required to attend Otafest, as per recent government regulations.
+1. Proof of vaccination is not required to attend Otafest.

 2. Otafest participants are encouraged to wear a mask covering their nose, mouth, and chin.